Sierra Nevada Corporation: Space systems

-On December 16, 2008, SNC announced it had completed its acquisition of SpaceDev.
-SNC is now developing an orbital spacecraft called the Dream Chaser.

-On April 14, 2021, SNC announced that it will create Sierra Space, an independent commercial space company.
-SNC's space business currently generates $400 million in annual revenue, and SNC is projecting revenue will increase to $4 billion in five to ten years.
-Sierra Space will continue to develop the reusable Dream Chaser space plane.
+In December 2008, the corporation completed its acquisition of SpaceDev, to develop an orbital spacecraft called the Dream Chaser.
+In April 2021, the corporation announced it would create Sierra Space, an independent commercial space corporation to develop the reusable Dream Chaser spaceplane and work with Blue Origin to create a commercial space station.

 Dream Chaser spaceplane

-On February 1, 2010, Sierra Nevada Corporation was awarded $20 million in seed money in phase 1 of NASA's Commercial Crew Development (CCDev) program for the development of the Dream Chaser.
-Of the $50 million awarded in the phase 1 CCDev program, Dream Chaser's award represents the largest share of the funds.
+In February 2010, Sierra Nevada Corporation was awarded $20 million in seed money in phase 1 of NASA's Commercial Crew Development (CCDev) program for the development of the Dream Chaser.
+Of the $50 million awarded in the phase 1 CCDev program, Dream Chaser's award represented the largest share of the funds.

-On August 3, 2012, NASA announced new agreements with the Sierra Nevada Corporation and two other companies to design and develop the next generation of U.S. human spaceflight capabilities, enabling a launch of astronauts from U.S. soil in the next five years.
-Advances made by these companies under newly signed Space Act Agreements through the agency's Commercial Crew Integrated Capability (CCiCap) initiative are intended to ultimately lead to the availability of commercial human spaceflight services for government and commercial customers.
-As part of this agreement, Sierra Nevada Corporation was awarded $212.5 million, ostensibly to continue the development and testing of its Dream Chaser spacecraft.
+In August 2012, NASA announced new agreements with the Sierra Nevada Corporation and two other companies to design and develop the next generation of U.S. human spaceflight capabilities, enabling a launch of astronauts from U.S. soil within the next five years.
+Advances made by these companies under newly signed Space Act Agreements through the agency's Commercial Crew Integrated Capability (CCiCap) initiative were intended to ultimately lead to the availability of commercial human spaceflight services for government and commercial customers.
+As part of this agreement, Sierra Nevada Corporation was awarded $212.5 million to continue the development and testing of its Dream Chaser spacecraft.
 The Dream Chaser is a revival of NASA's HL-20 Personnel Launch System lifting-body design.